JemGoodall/cleft-assessment-project/README.md

 - Train and save results
 - Test and save results

 Bonus!
-Finetuning pyannote:
+Finetuning pyannote for speaker diarization:
-- (NEED TO ADD FILE TO GIT)
+- (Todo: upload these files to git)